fballiano/openmage-rfcs/draft/0000-change-pr-merging-rules.md

 ## Motivation

 At the moment, for a PR to be merged, it needs to be reviewd by 2 project maintainers, no automatic merge is ever happening.
-Non-mainteiners can review a PR but it doesn't mean the PR will get approved.
+Non-maintainers can review a PR but it doesn't mean the PR will get approved.

-OpenMage has >180 open PRs, while some of them should be closed (that's a topic for another RFC) but this RFC is about speeding the process of PR apporval/merge, which feels too slow now.
+OpenMage has >180 open PRs, while some of them should be closed (that's a topic for another RFC) this RFC is about speeding up the process of PR approval/merge, which feels too slow now.

-A new rule for PR approvation/merging will:
+A new rule for PR approval/merging will:
 - speed up development
 - give contributors quicker feedback to engage them more
-- allow PRs to move quicker avoiding stagnat PRs
+- allow PRs to move quicker avoiding stagnant PRs

 ## Detailed Explanation